Last Updated June, 2020

 In SE Asia – $302

 It would be $140 cheaper if we didn’t throw money on a touristy national park in Thailand.
-If only we were comfortable enough to ride a bike, we would go there by ourselves and pay way less for an entrance fee.
+If we were comfortable enough to ride a bike, we would have gone there on our own.

 The rest included expenses for visiting independently some national sights, parks, waterfalls, private beaches, coffee plantations, rice terraces, lots of various infinity pools in Bali, getting massages and flower bath.

-These expenses included oil change in Canada, visa to Cambodia and Vietnam, speed ticket in the Netherlands, dentist and a few other doctors in Ukraine.
+These expenses included oil change in Canada, visa to Cambodia and Vietnam, speeding ticket in the Netherlands, dentist and a few other doctors in Ukraine.

 A total amount of all spendings for the entire year is: $9,132

 As you can see the cost to travel the world for a year for two people can be quite affordable.
 If planned smartly, it can cost you way less than a monthly routine at home.
-Here is a more detailed guide on how you can travel one long year for $10,000 too.
+If you haven’t read it yet, it’s time to check my tips on how to travel for $10,000 a year.

 We hope you didn’t fall asleep after reading this memoir and will come back to read more.
 If you have any question or similar experiences, we would love to hear from you!